Skip to main content

 There’s nothing to cancel because there’s no subscription.
 To stop being billed:

 • Destroy your VMs.
 All hourly charges stop.
-Snapshots are retained for 30 days before deletion — take one first if you want to come back.
+Manual snapshots are kept until you delete them (as long as your balance stays above €0) — take one first if you want to come back.
+At €0, snapshots and volumes enter a 7-day retention window before deletion.

 Note: stopping a VM does not stop the bill.
 The cloud provider keeps the disk and IP reserved while a VM is stopped, so the hourly rate continues.
-To stop paying, destroy (or let it auto-suspend at €0).
+To stop paying, destroy (or let it terminate at €0).
 You don’t need to email anyone or fill out a form.
 Just stop using it.

 Refunds